Breakthrough self-titled album, “The Goodwin Bros.” making headway

 The cinematic intro and reprise that bookend this song seem to make time stand still.
 It’s a dreamy song with a strange message.
 The ethereal fiddle pads, impeccable harmonies and swooping and swirling “ah’s” and “oo’s” during the solo is immaculate.
 When Neil Young was asked about this song and what the meaning behind it was his answer was simple, “To hell if I know…” (end quote).

-“Little Rock ” - written by Carl Jackson
+“Little Rock ” - written by Tom Douglas

 “Well, I know I’ve disappeared a time or two.
 Along the way I lost me and you.“ And in 30 seconds, you’re already crying.
 The sheer melodramatic depression of it all.
 This classic ballad was so well done by Collin Raye in 94’ that It charted for 20 weeks and peaked at number 2.
 All it needed to be a number 1 song (and still be in my playlist after nearly 30 years) was some tight harmonies and bluegrass instrumentation.
 Thanks fellas!

-Recently, the boys posted a video on their social media from the writer of this song, Paul Secord.
+Recently, the boys posted a video on their social media with a message from one of the writers of this song, Paul Secord.
 According to Secord, it was written for a true legend of country music, George Jones.
 Although The Possum soon became ill and wasn't able to record it, the boys certainly tell his story with honor and class.

 “Angel Eyes ” - written by John R. Hiatt & Fred Koller